Fiction

 In her youth, Pat was enamored with the original Star Trek series.
-About a decade ago, she found out that there was a writing contest where winning it would allow your work to be included in a Star Trek short story anthology, so she decided to give it a try.
-Within two years, she not only appeared in them, but would also have several stories in the alternate pile which was kept in case Paramount Pictures – who had the last say on what got published – nixed a story that was chosen by the editor.
-(Thus the single rejection letter that she saved, with the editor’s scrawl across the bottom: “Paramount didn’t like it.”
-It’s not often that you get a rejection letter like that . . . . )
+When she was in her fifties, she entered a writing contest where winning would allow your work to be included in a Star Trek short story anthology.
+Within two years, she not only appeared in them, but also had several stories in the alternate pile which was kept in case Paramount Pictures – who had the last say on what got published – nixed a story that was chosen by the editor.
+(Thus the only rejection letter that she saved, with the editor’s scrawl across the bottom: “Paramount didn’t like it.”)

-After three anthology inclusions you could no longer participate in the contest because you were then considered a “professional.”
-But it was great fun, and Pat still gets a five-pound packet of royalty statements from Simon & Schuster at least once a year.
+After three anthology inclusions she could no longer participate because she was then considered a “professional.”
+Pat still gets a five-pound packet of royalty statements from Simon & Schuster a couple times a year.
 All of the numbers, however, are still parenthetical.

 Click on the below images to be taken to Amazon, where the books can be purchased: